Jürgen Mossack

-Jürgen Rolf Dieter Mossack (born 20 March 1948) is a German-born Panamanian lawyer and the co-founder of Mossack Fonseca, a former law firm headquartered in Panama City which had more than 40 offices worldwide.
+Jürgen Rolf Dieter Mossack (born 20 March 1948) is a German and Panamanian lawyer and the co-founder of Mossack Fonseca, a former law firm headquartered in Panama City which had more than 40 offices worldwide.
 The firm gained global notoriety in 2016 when it found itself at the centre of the Panama Papers affair, which uncovered the activities of the offshore finance industry.
 According to the leaked papers, Mossack Fonseca set up more than 214,000 shell companies around the world, some of which were found to have been used for illegal purposes, including fraud and tax evasion.

+In 2016, Mossack Fonseca was raided by police on suspicion of money-laundering, bribery and corruption.
+Mossack and his partner Ramón Fonseca Mora were arrested and jailed on 10 February 2017.
+They were initially refused bail because the court saw a flight risk, but were released on 21 April 2017 after a judge ruled they had cooperated with the investigation and ordered them each to pay $500,000 in bail.

+Numerous lawsuits including serious allegations of collusion with despotic regimes, mafia, and global criminals are ongoing.

 In March 2018, the firm announced it was shutting down.

 Early life

 Mossack was born in Fürth, Bavaria, Germany, on 20 March 1948.
 His father, Erhard Mossack, was a mechanical engineer who had served as a combat soldier with the rank of Rottenführer (senior corporal) in the Waffen-SS, the armed wing of the Nazi Party's Schutzstaffel, during World War II.
-According to the Center for Public Integrity, U.S. intelligence files shows that he approached the CIA while later living in Panama, volunteering to become a US intelligence asset in Panama.

 When Jürgen Mossack was 13 he moved with his father and the rest of his family to Panama.
 Once in Panama, Erhard Mossack offered his services to the Central Intelligence Agency (CIA) for spying on Communist activity in Cuba.
 Germany's Federal Intelligence Service, said in 2016, when contacted by journalists, that they had documents related to Erhard Mossack but would not share any information, owing to possible security risks.

 Mossack received a bachelor's degree in law from Universidad Católica Santa María La Antigua in 1973.

-His brother, Peter Mossack, was the Panamanian Consul in Frankfurt.
+His brother, Peter Mossack, was the Panamanian honorary consul in Frankfurt.